This content has been machine translated dynamically.

 - If Citrix Content Collaboration has not yet been configured, in the Domain field, enter your Citrix Content Collaboration account.

-- Select a delivery group that has access to the Citrix Files MDX application.
+- Select a delivery group that has access to the ShareFile MDX application.

 - Provide your Citrix Content Collaboration user name.
 This is a local administrative user account.